AnilBediyasar/Income_Prediction/README.md

 ![Screenshot 2024-11-30 232432](https://github.com/user-attachments/assets/ff265083-74c1-4642-9f9d-92bc9b2a8520)
 ![Screenshot 2024-11-30 232541](https://github.com/user-attachments/assets/783a189d-6c25-4e7d-a9d1-5c8020466fc0)

-Here’s a detailed breakdown of your **Income Prediction for Financial Analysis** project that you can use to explain it to your interviewer, covering each concept in-depth:

----

 ### **Introduction to the Project**
 The project involved developing a **Streamlit-based web application** to enable **real-time financial decision-making**.
 The app includes three main modules: